A voice for

 The hot and drying effect of trikatu clears the lungs of mucous membrane congestion and phlegm.
 It will mobilise, thin and reduce excessive mucous.
 Trikatu stimulates the circulation and enhances the body’s natural immune response to seasonal infection.
 The stimulating properties of trikatu will kick-start a slow metabolism and weak digestion back into optimum functioning.
 Trikatu also increases the secretion of digestive enzymes that improve digestion and absorption within the digestive tract.

-• Into the heart of Trikatu
+• Into the heart of trikatu

 Ginger